Skip to content

 Requests, events, and subscriptions over one typed connection, zero codegen — on WebSocket, HTTP, or libp2p, with reconnection, presence, and a cluster event bus built in.
 Swap the wire in one line; add an adapter only when you outgrow a single node.

-Pre-1.0 — role-scoped contracts, req/res, events, rooms, topics, the cluster event bus, presence, and reconnect are implemented and tested — over pluggable transports (WebSocket, HTTP, libp2p, loopback) and pluggable adapters (in-memory, Redis, libp2p, RabbitMQ, ZeroMQ).
+Pre-1.0 — role-scoped contracts, req/res, events, rooms, topics, the cluster event bus, presence, reconnect, collections (typed rows + CRDT documents), durable queues with cluster-wide cron, and plugins (auth, queue, chat, inspector) are implemented and tested — over pluggable transports (WebSocket, HTTP, libp2p, loopback) and pluggable adapters (in-memory, Redis, libp2p, RabbitMQ, ZeroMQ).

 Released under the MIT License.